NaiemaElsaadi/Capstone-Project/README.md

 ## Project Structure

 <b>The project structure is organized as follows:</b>
 -  **data :** Contains the dataset used in the project (data.csv).
 - **notebooks:** Jupyter notebooks for data analysis and modeling.
+- **scripts:**  Python scripts for specific tasks.
 - 1_Exploratory_Data_Analysis.ipynb: Notebook for exploratory data analysis.
 - 2_Data_Cleaning_and_Feature_Engineering.ipynb: Notebook for data cleaning and feature engineering.
 - 3_Modeling.ipynb: Notebook for applying machine learning models.
-- **scripts:**  Python scripts for specific tasks.
 - 4_model_training.ipynb: Script for training machine learning models.
-- 5_Final_Project.ipynb:  Notebook for applying machine learning for all the project.
+- 5_Visualizing.ipynb: Notebook for visualizing the machine learning.
-- **Visualizing.ipynb:** Notebook for applying machine learning Visualizing.
+- **Final_Project.ipynb:**  Notebook for applying machine learning to the project.
 - **Reports:** [Overleaf Report](https://www.overleaf.com/read/sgvfbcrvqqhn#c4ef91)
-- **text_workbooks:** txt workbooks used for data exploration and analysis.
+- **text_workbooks.txt:** text workbooks used for data exploration and analysis.
-- **photos.png:**  Screen suts for results
+- **photos.png:**  Screenshots for the results
 - **README.md:** The main documentation file that introduces the project, explains the structure, and provides relevant links.

 ## Screenshots